Epiisteme/awesome-hyperledger-fabric/PERFORMANCE.md

 ## Insights
-- 90% of the chaincode execution time was consumed by message transfers between the peer and the chaincode.
+- 90% of the chaincode execution time is consumed by message transfers between the peer and the chaincode.

 ## Question
 - What is the standard transaction payload size that we must consider?